rustybrozen/EverestShop-readme/README.md

 | **Lê Trọng Khôi** | Member | Frontend & UI/UX |
 | **Nguyễn Thị Ngọc Nga** | Member | Documentation, Testing & System Analysis |

-*This project was self-taught and developed without formal instruction from faculty.*
+> **Important Note:** This project was completely self-taught and developed without formal instruction from faculty.
+All technologies used in this project were learned independently by our team, as these specific technologies and frameworks are not part of our official college curriculum.
+We took the initiative to learn modern web development technologies on our own to create a professional-grade application for our graduation project.
+We recognize that our implementation is at a junior/basic level, and we are committed to continuous learning and improvement of our skills every day.

 ## ✨ Features